 85 W. Broad St.

-Formed in 1961, the Monroe County Crime Laboratory is a regional research facility that serves the City of Rochester, Monroe County and seven surrounding counties with a combined population of over 1.1 million people.
-The Crime Lab’s mission is to provide superior scientific analysis of forensic evidence for law enforcement and public safety agencies.
+Formed in 1961, the Monroe County Crime Laboratory is a regional forensic laboratory that serves the City of Rochester, Monroe County and two neighboring counties.
+The Crime Lab provides superior scientific analysis of forensic evidence for law enforcement and public safety agencies.
 The current 45,000 sq. ft., four story facility is located at 85 West Broad Street.
 It replaced the original Civic Center facility in 2011.

 The Monroe County Crime Laboratory utilizes green building design practices in accordance with the U.S. Green Building Council’s Leadership In Energy and Environmental Design (LEED) standards.
 As a result, the Crime Lab has been certified as a LEED Platinum facility, the highest certification allowed by the USGBC.
 Our commitment to sustainability not only protects our environment and conserves precious resources; it also protects County taxpayers by providing true cost savings through reduced operating costs.

 The Monroe County Crime Laboratory was assessed and found to be in conformance with ISO/IEC 17025:2017, ANAB Forensic Testing & Calibration AR 3125:2019 & FBI Quality Assurance Standards for Forensic DNA Testing Laboratories:2011 in the field of Forensic Testing.

 The Monroe County Crime Laboratory, through its impartiality and commitment to quality, maintains the qualifications required to provide comprehensive evidentiary analysis for the criminal justice system, to efficiently and competently uphold laws within the communities that it serves.